 Recipe for Iteration

-Here’s the “algorithm” to create and run on such a Roadmap.
-It can be applied to a technically pure Roadmap, a product pure one and any mixture between the two.
+Here’s the algorithm to create and execute an Iterative Roadmap.
+It can be applied to a technically-oriented Roadmap, a product-oriented one, and any mixture of the two.

 Phase 0: Init